 This coincided with a life-defining incident for me.
 I was living in San Francisco and went out to some restaurant in the Marina district with a few friends.
 As I exited the women’s restroom in my Gap men’s section best, a woman who was walking into the restroom looked at me, then looked at the sign on the door, then back at me.
 She then said aloud, “Just checking.”
 Really?
 In my mind, I honked her breasts and said back to her, “Just checking.”
 She took the wind out of my sails in San Francisco?
 Reflecting now upon this incident, I realize I gave too much power both to perception and gender.

-Since then, my sense of fashion and style have grown immensely, right alongside my emotional ties with gender identification.
-Sure, I identify as a woman/female/she.
-But, when someone mistakes me for anything else, or asks a question around gender, I take these as teachable moments and treat them with extreme grace.
+Since then, my sense of fashion and style have grown immensely, as well as my overt activism associated with my gender non-conforming identity.
+When someone miss-genders me, says something that is rife with cis privilege, or asks a question around gender, I take these as teachable moments and treat them with extreme grace.

 Within the last 5 years, I have elevated my sense of style — inspired by Ugly Betty, Shail Upadhya, several Batman villains, and the challenge of a good power clash.
 I was honored to be listed amongst the “100 MOST STYLISH DAPPERQS 2016” in dapperQ .
 I also had the honor of walking 2 the 2018 and 2019 NYFW DapperQ Fashion Show at the Brooklyn Museum, an epic annual event highlighting queer owned designers, brands, and a beautiful rainbow of queer models.